robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 Sorry about him, I can't seem to get rid of him.

 I also know that my friend *"Timmy"* is a flat earther because it's been well expressed over many long, *incredibly* frustrating conversations.
-One of the many relationships between us is based on a certain *attribute* - which shape we believe the Earth is, and it is *not useful* because we *don't fucking agree.* Agreeing would be *useful* because I wouldn't have to fuckin' *hear it every time we hang out,* and would ultimately serve the desired goal of *deradicalizing Timmy.*
+One of the many relationships between us is based on a certain *attribute* - which shape we believe the Earth is, and it is *not useful* because we *don't fucking agree.* Agreeing would be *useful* because I wouldn't have to fuckin' *hear it every time we hang out*, and would ultimately serve the desired goal of *deradicalizing Timmy.*

 ---